maiste/maiste.fr/static/pages/logging.md

   - [✔️] The D2 system available for the `blog.ml` too.
   - [✔️] Unified the `blog.ml`, `project.ml` and, `wiki.ml` interface to use the same section type.
 (Same page?)
 - [ ] Start the blog back and write regularly about what I learn,
-- [ ] Create a script to transfert between private to the public wiki
+- [✔️]Create a script to transfert between private to the public wiki
 - Fixes:
   - [✔️] Fix the problem with `eio` and running the server.
 Worst case, move to the Unix runtime (prefer not to).